EisenVault/alfresco-sitewise-permissions/README.md

 ## Project Overview

 The Alfresco User Rights Report project is designed to create a comprehensive system for reporting and analyzing user permissions across Alfresco sites, groups, and content.
-The project is currently in **Phase 0** (setup complete) and provides a solid foundation for developing advanced permission reporting capabilities.
+The project has completed **Phase 0** (setup), **Phase 1** (direct permission listing), and **Phase 2** (group expansion), providing a complete permission reporting system with both direct and effective permissions via groups.

 ## Features Implemented